 You may tender for repurchase all of the shares you own as of any repurchase date.
-If the number of shares tendered for repurchase exceeds the number of shares that we are able to purchase, we will repurchase shares on a pro rate basis from among the requests for repurchase received by us.
+If the number of shares tendered for repurchase exceeds the number of shares that we are able to purchase, we will repurchase shares on a pro rata basis from among the requests for repurchase received by us.
 Further, we will have no obligation to repurchase shares if the repurchase would violate the

-Our board of directors has the right to suspend or terminate the share repurchase program to the extent that it determines that it is in our best interest to do so.
-We will promptly notify our stockholders of any changes to the share repurchase program, including any suspension or termination of it.
-Moreover, the share repurchase program will terminate on the date that our shares are listed on a national securities exchange, are included for quotation in a national securities market or, in the sole determination of our board of directors, a secondary trading market for the shares otherwise develops.
-All shares to be repurchased under our share repurchase program must be (i) fully transferable and not be subject to any liens or other encombrances and (ii) free from any restrictions on transfer.
-If we determine that a lien or other encombrance or restriction exists against the shares requested to be repurchased, we will not repurchase any such shares.
-An offer to repurchase shares will only be made when our board of directors determines it is in our best interests to repurchase shares of our common stock.
+Our board of directors has the right to suspend or terminate the share repurchase program to the extent that it determines that it is ar best interest to do so.
+We will promptly notify our stockholders of any changes to the share repurchase program, including any sion or termination of it.
+Moreover, the share repurchase program will terminate on the date that our shares are listed on a national securities exchange, are included for quotation in a national securities market or, in the sole determination of our board of etors, a secondary trading market for the shares otherwise develops.
+All shares to be repurchased under our share repurchase ogram must be (i) fully transferable and not be subject to any liens or other encumbrances and (ii) free from any restrictions on fer.
+If we determine that a lien or other encumbrance or restriction exists against the shares requested to be repurchased, we will not repurehase any such shares.
+An offer to repurchase shares will only be made when our board of directors determines it is in our

-Our board of directors will consider the following factors, among others, in making its determination regarding whether to offer to repurchase shares under our share repurchase program and under what terms: the effect of such repurchases on our qualification as a RIC (including the consequences of any necessary asset sales);
+Our board of directors will consider the following factors, among others, in making its determination regarding whether to offer shase shares under our share repurchase program and under what terms: the effect of such repurchases on our qualification as a RIC (including the consequences of any necessary asset sales);

-the liquidity of our assets (including fees and costs associated with disposing of assets);
+- the liquidity of our assets (including fees and costs associated with disposing of assets);